cm7sgt/android_device_samsung_galaxytabc/tools/readme.txt

     If that doesnt help try "adb shell stop hciattach" Sometimes hciattach service gets stuck when starting.

 Changelog:
+2011-08-07
+    Update to latest from git.
+Android 2.3.5.
+    Added BLN kernel driver and LIGHT_ID_NOTIFICATIONS -> /sys/class/misc/backlightnotification/notification_led device to liblights.
+Big thanks to Neldar.
+    Fix geolocation/networklocation settings in props and frameworks' config.xml Update EGL driver and pvrsvrkm kernel driver to latest from EF17 Sprint GB release.

+2011-07-20
+    Update to latest from git.
+    Merge changes from Sprint GB kernel source release.
+Merge relevant kernel changes to up to 2.6.35.10.

 2011-06-21
     Enable CRT screen off/on animation.